backtrue/chatbutton/legal/en/privacy-policy.md

 - Receive a copy of your data in a portable format.
 - Withdraw consent where we rely on consent.

-To exercise these rights, contact us at **privacy@toldyou.co**.
+To exercise these rights, contact us at **backtrue@toldoyu.co**.
 We will respond to verified requests within a reasonable timeframe.
 If you are an End User, please contact the Customer directly; we will support the Customer in fulfilling your request where required.

 ### Marketing Communications
 We may send newsletters or announcements.
 You can opt out at any time using the unsubscribe link or by contacting us.